-Of course, if you are only cooking simple meals that don’t require a lot of water or don’t plan on showering, you can get away with bringing less water.
+Of course, if you are only cooking simple meals that don’t require a lot of water or don’t plan on showering, or you’re using disposable plates, you can get away with bringing less water.

 We like to think about our entire trip, how many people are going, and what our needs will be before deciding how much water to bring.